 Address: The Dome at Lebua, Silom Road, Bangrak, Bangkok, Thailand, 10500

 Asiatique The Riverside

-Asiatique is constructed on the site of a former international trade port and also a split across four zones that faintly divide the different clothes, entertainment and eating areas.
-The running theme throughout is a bit of hotchpotch of dated decor alongside vintage props that are gestures of acknowledgement to the site’s long trade history, including a replica tram, clock tower and ship hangars.
+Asiatique is constructed on the site of a former international trade port and also a split across four zones that faintly divide the different clothes, entertainment, and eating areas.
+The running theme throughout is a bit of hotchpotch of dated decor alongside vintage props that are gestures of acknowledgment to the site’s long trade history, including a replica tram, clock tower, and ship hangars.
 There is a free shuttle ferry from Sathorn Central Pier below Saphan Taksin BTS Station, which can be boarded to Asiatique Read More…

 Opening Hours: 17:00 – 24:00